Downtown Parking Management Updates

 I see in your responses that this will make Downtown "more vibrant, easier to access... & more welcoming."
 For folks concerned about the impact to themselves or people they know who can't afford $1.5-2/hour parking (i.e. making it more difficult to access), what would your response be to them?
 How are you supporting the folks that this negatively impacts & creates barriers for?
 What is planned to support businesses that anticipate a hit to their business?

-JayN asked about 1 month ago
+JayN asked 3 months ago

 We hear this concern, and it’s an important one.